serraeryesil/odev/README.md

 ---

-Thank you for reviewing this project!
+Thank you for reviewing this project.
-Feel free to explore the schema and extend it for advanced features such as quizzes, messaging, or admin dashboards.